anayjoshi/anayjoshi.github.io/_posts/2014-12-25-my-story-with-haskell.md

 ## Summary

-I am a still a fledgeling in Haskell but I positively hope Haskell to suplant Python as my primary language.
+I am a still a fledgeling in Haskell but I positively hope Haskell to supplant Python as my primary language.
 I like Python, but Haskell is in a different league.
 Reading about Haskell is a very humbling experience.
 Many a times, when Haskell becomes too heavy for me, I almost tend to leave it and go back to the more manageble languages.
 But it hurts my ego, and I keep coming back to Haskell to save my honor.
 Many a times, the only reason I read about monads is for the sake of my self respect!
-My story with haskell has been pretty elucidating thus far, and this story is going to be a long long one.
+[This](http://www.xent.com/pipermail/fork/Week-of-Mon-20070219/044101.html) article is a perfect reflection of my emotions with Haskell.
+It seems my story with Haskell is going to be pretty darn long.